-The following guidance has been approved for use in Scotland by the Scottish Health Protection Network Guidance Group (SHPN-GG) and should be used in conjunction with the SHPN addendum:
+The following UK guidance has been approved for use in Scotland by the Scottish Health Protection Network Guidance Group (SHPN-GG).

-- For more information on TB immunisation, including updates, please refer to the Public Health England (PHE) Green Book, chapter 32.
+- TB immunisation updates in the Public Health England (PHE) Green Book, chapter 32

-- Transmission Based Precautions (TBPs) are outlined in the National Infection Prevention and Control Manual (NIPCM).
+- Transmission Based Precautions (TBPs) in the National Infection Prevention and Control Manual (NIPCM)